-- (1) The loans extended to the Company by its shareholders until July 10, 2002 ("the Old Shareholder Loans"), in the amount of NIS 2.307 million are linked to the known CPI, do not have a repayment date and do not bear interest. - (2) Pursuant to the agreement between the shareholders and the Company from December 30, 2002, it was decided that the loans extended by some of the Company's shareholders from July 10, 2002 ("the New Shareholder Loans"), will have preference over the Old Shareholder Loans.
-In accordance with the agreement, the New Shareholder Loans will be eligible for full settlement by the Company before any dividend is distributed by the Company and/or the repayment of the Old Shareholder Loans extended to the Company by the shareholders, and subject to the Company's cash flows and liabilities under the agreements with the banks.
+(1) The loans do not have a repayment date.

+(2) The loans extended by some of the Company's shareholders from July 10, 2002 ("the New Shareholder Loans"), have preference over the Old Shareholder Loans.
+In accordance with the agreement, the New Shareholder Loans will be eligible for full settlement by the Company before any dividend is distributed by the Company and/or the repayment of the Old Shareholder Loans extended to the Company by the shareholders, and subject to the Company's cash flows and liabilities under the agreements with the banks and with some debenture holders.
+The new loans also have no repayment dates.